xLydianSoftware/aix/README.md

 ### Knowledge Search

+Claude AI can search across ALL your knowledge bases without you specifying which one:

 ```
-> Search my research notes for "mean-reversion strategy entries"
+> Search my notes for "mean-reversion strategy entries"
+  (searches all registered knowledge bases)

-> Find all ideas tagged with #strategy related to risk management
+> Find ideas tagged with #strategy about risk management
+  (aggregates results from library, backtests, strategies, etc.)

-> List all backtests with sharpe > 1.5
+> Show me all backtests with sharpe > 1.5
+  (searches across all indexed directories)

+> Search only in backtests for "momentum factor"
+  (you can still specify a specific KB if needed)
 ```

 ## After Adding New Tools